8 Best Home Warranty Companies of 2022

 The Basic Plan covers “basic” systems and appliances, such as ovens, dishwashers, plumbing, and heating systems.

-The Total Plan, which is slightly higher in cost, covers 18 systems and appliances, including the equipment not covered in the Basic Plan, which are air conditioning, refrigerators, washing machines, and drying machines.
+The Total Plan, which is slightly higher in cost, covers 18 systems and appliances, including the equipment not covered in the Basic Plan: air conditioning, refrigerators, washing machines, and drying machines.

 |The Basic Plan||$41.69 per month|